-You need to place a cross in either the yes or no box.
+You need to place a cross in either the yes or no box for each question (and we are recommending that you vote yes to both questions).
 Please do not mark the ballot paper anywhere else because this could mean it does not count.